A library of the world's healing knowledge. Held alongside one another. Never ranked. Built honest, built quietly, built for the world.

 Across cultures.
 Often through the hands of grandmothers.
 Almost always for free.

 Ayurveda.
 Traditional Chinese Medicine.
 Kampo.
 Unani.
 Siddha.
 African Traditional Medicine.
 Indigenous practice.
 Naturopathy.
 Homeopathy.
 Lifestyle medicine.
-Modern medicine, when it earns its place alongside them.
+Modern medicine.

-These are systems built on observation, refined across generations, with their own framework, their own language, their own evidence.
+These are systems built on observation, refined across generations, with their own framework, their own logic, their own evidence.
 We have inherited them and we have lost the practice of listening to them.

 The wellness conversation skipped over the most-tested protocols in human history because they did not come with a bottle.